J-William/General-Code-Repo/README.md

 # General-Code-Repo

-This is a general purpose repo for experiments, proof-of-conepts, and examples.
+This is a general purpose repo for experiments, proof-of-concepts, and examples.